A strange thing happens in cinemas: unanimity.

 There can be no doubting that humans believe humans are born ‘good’—just observe any adult interacting with a newborn.
 And as long as we believe a person remains well-intentioned (as we do with children and protagonists), they remain ‘good’ and we wish only for them to be treated with compassion and respect.

-But as soon as we are unsure of what a person has experienced or how they have reacted to their experiences we assume, pessimistically, that they may be weak or nasty or misguided.
-From there, it can take only a suggestion—like ‘all rich people are selfish’ or ‘you can never trust Arabs’—for lazy assumption to transform into destructive belief.
-And before you know it a hundred separate beliefs have combined into an overriding view of the human condition: that you should assume the worst and treat respectfully only those you know are ‘good’.
+But as soon as we are unsure of what a person has experienced or how they have reacted to their experiences, we assume, pessimistically, that they may be weak or nasty or misguided.
+From there, it can take only a suggestion—like ‘all rich people are selfish’, or ‘you can never trust Arabs’—for lazy assumption to transform into destructive belief.
+And, before you know it, a hundred separate beliefs have combined into an overriding view of the human condition: that you should assume the worst and treat respectfully only those you have observed are ‘good’.

 So that’s our nature?
 Only the young and fictional are worthy of good faith; the rest of us guilty until proven innocent?
 This is certainly our sad and deeply damaging practice, but I don’t believe it represents the extent of our nature.

 Let me paint a brighter picture.

 Imagine humans are all born as unpainted canvases (the universal elements of the human body).
 But the canvases are all a slightly different shape (our unique physical traits).
 And each canvas has been treated with a transparent solution (our personalities) that causes different coloured paints (types of experiences) to react differently to each canvas.
 Some colours stick first time (our strengths and interests) while others need two, five, a hundred coats (our weaknesses); hence our natural inclination toward our strong colours (experiences that make us feel good).